Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Distance: 0.8 miles / 1.3 km

-One-way the Pauoa Flats Trail to the bench is 0.8 miles, but roundtrip on the Pauoa Flats Trail returning to the Kalāwahine Trail it’s 1.4 miles because this is an out-and-back section of the hike.
+From the start of the Pauoa Flats Trail, the distance to the bench is 0.8 miles (1.3 km) each way.
+However, the roundtrip on the Pauoa Flats Trail, returning to the Kalāwahine Trail to continue the loop, is 1.4 miles (2.3 km).

 Pauoa Flats Trailhead